doublemoulinet/Morrowind-Modular-Mod-Guide/FINISHLINE.md

 1. Launch **tes3cmd** from your list of executables in MO2
 1. In the command promt, type: "tes3cmd_multipatch.bat" without the quotation marks
 1. Follow the prompts in the command-line window and wait for it to generate the patch
-1. Once complete, tes3cmd will create multipatch.esp in your Overwrite folder in MO2
+1. Once complete, close tes3cmd.
+Tes3cmd will create multipatch.esp in your Overwrite folder in MO2

 ## Merged Objects
 Next, create the **Merged Objects patch** with **TES3Merge**:
 1. Launch TES3Merge.exe from your list of plugins in MO2 and wait for it to generate the plugin
-1. Once complete, TES3Merge wil create Merged Objects.esp in your overwrite folder
+1. Once complete, TES3Merge will auto-close and create Merged Objects.esp in your overwrite folder
-1. Move the newly-created **Merged Objects.esp plugin** to the bottom of your load order (i.e. last)

 Now we will move the two plugins to a new mod folder in the left pane.
 Select the mini-wrench-and-screwdriver icon next to the **Profiles** dropdown menu:
 - Select **Create empty mod** and title it "**Merged Patches**"
 - Double click the **Overwrite** folder at the bottom of your installation order
 - Drag and drop the newly-created **multipatch.esp** and **Merged Objects.esp** to the empty mod and enable it
+- Move the two plugins to the bottom of your load order, with **Merged Objects.esp** loading last

 Note that you will need to regenerate these two plugins nearly each time you adjust your load order (update, remove or add a plugin) so that the changes are carried on.
 For your convenience, Wrye Mash will indicate if the plugins are missing masters and require regenerating (the plugin will turn yellow or red in the Mods Tab).

 ## Updating Masters
-Wrye Mash can synchronize the master dependencies of your plugins, correcting for when they are out of the expected order or file size.
+Wrye Mash can synchronize the master dependencies of your plugins, correcting for when masters are out of the expected order or file size.
 This prevents error messages on startup.

 Launch Wrye Mash.
 Go to the **Mods** tab for your list of plugins.
 If a plugin's checkbox colour is yellow the associated master file size does not match the plugin's.
 Follow these steps:
 - Select the plugin and click the right pane (which lists the masters associated with the plugin).
 - Mash will prompt you to edit/update the masters list.
 Click **yes**.
 - Then click **save** at the bottom of the right pane.

-You should repeat this process anytime you update your master plugins like Patch for Purists, Tamriel Data, or OAAB Data.
+You should repeat this process anytime you update common master plugins like Patch for Purists, Tamriel Data, or OAAB Data.

 # Distant Land
 Remember to re-run distant land generation according to the steps in [**Setup**](https://github.com/doublemoulinet/Morrowind-Modular-Mod-Guide/blob/master/SETUP.md).